John Foster Dulles: Death

 Dulles developed colon cancer, for which he was first operated on in November 1956 when it had caused a bowel perforation.
 He experienced abdominal pain at the end of 1958 and was hospitalized with a diagnosis of diverticulitis.
 In January 1959, Dulles returned to work, but with more pain and declining health underwent abdominal surgery in February at Walter Reed Army Medical Center when the cancer's recurrence became evident.
 After recuperating in Florida, Dulles returned to Washington for work and radiation therapy.
 With further declining health and evidence of bone metastasis, he resigned from office on April 15, 1959.

 Dulles died at Walter Reed on May 24, 1959, at the age of 71.
-Funeral services were held in Washington National Cathedral on May 27, 1959, and he was buried at Arlington National Cemetery, in Arlington, Virginia.
+Funeral services were held in Washington National Cathedral on May 27, 1959, and he is buried at Arlington National Cemetery, in Arlington County, Virginia.

 Legacy

 Dulles was posthumously awarded the Medal of Freedom and the Sylvanus Thayer Award in 1959.
 A central West Berlin road was named John-Foster-Dulles-Allee in 1959 with a ceremony attended by Christian Herter, Dulles's successor as Secretary of State.

-The Washington Dulles International Airport in Dulles, Virginia and John Foster Dulles High, Middle, and Elementary Schools in Sugar Land, Texas (including the street (Dulles Avenue) where the school campuses are located), were named in his honor, as is John Foster Dulles Elementary School in Cincinnati, Ohio, and a school in Chicago, Illinois.
+The Dulles International Airport in Dulles, Virginia and John Foster Dulles High, Middle, and Elementary Schools in Sugar Land, Texas (including the street (Dulles Avenue) where the school campuses are located), were named in his honor, as is John Foster Dulles Elementary School in Cincinnati, Ohio, and a school in Chicago, Illinois.
 New York named the Dulles State Office Building in Watertown, New York in his honor.
 In 1960 the U.S. Post Office Department issued a commemorative stamp honoring Dulles.
 At Princeton University, Dulles's alma mater, a section of Firestone Library is dedicated to Dulles, named the John Foster Dulles Library of Diplomatic History, which houses, among many American diplomatic documents and books, the personal documents of John Foster Dulles.
 The library was built in 1962.

 This quote is sometimes misattributed to Dulles: "The United States of America does not have friends; it has interests."
 The words were spoken by President Charles de Gaulle of France, and the misquotation may be attributed to Dulles's visit to Mexico in 1958, where anti-American protesters carried signs bearing de Gaulle's quote.

 Popular culture

 Dulles was named Time magazine's Man of the Year for 1954.

-Entertainer Carol Burnett rose to prominence in the 1950s singing a novelty song, "I Made a Fool of Myself Over John Foster Dulles".
+Entertainer Carol Burnett rose to prominence in 1957 singing a novelty song, "I Made a Fool of Myself Over John Foster Dulles".
 When asked about the song on Meet the Press, Dulles responded with good humor: "I never discuss matters of the heart in public."